You are currently logged-out. You can log-in or create an account to save favorites and more. more info

 [08:05]

 If you take yourself too seriously, you might shake all of that.
 More questions?
-Yes?
-Michael, you've been here for 40 years.
+Yes.
+Mike, you've been here for 40 years.
 40 years, that's a lot.
 I mean, I want to ask, which did you learn?
 Even more so, who came in here?
 Who was it that was seeking?
 And who's leaving now?
 Everybody came in and everybody goes out.
 There was a question before that?
 Tell me more about that.
 You come and go a lot.
 Can I set a good example for you?
 Thank you very much.
 Yes?

 [09:08]